Short Term Disability

 *Coordination of Benefits

-Benefits are coordinated with any salary, wages, earnings or other plan benefits, as well as statutory programs, such as those benefits provided by the D.C.
-Paid Family Leave program.
+Paid disability benefits are coordinated with any salary, wages, earnings or other plan benefits, as well as statutory programs, such as those benefits provided by the D.C.
+Paid Family Leave (DCPFL) program.
+In instances when an employee is eligible for DCPFL benefits, the majority of pay will come directly from the District of Columbia.

 Applying for Short Term Disability

-2. Contact MetLife to initiate your STD claim.
+Contact MetLife 30 days before your anticipated absence, if possible, to initiate your claim.

-4. Request time off for the unpaid waiting period in GMS.
+- Request Time Off for Waiting Period.
+Request time off in GMS for first five days of your disability period; this is your unpaid waiting period before paid disability benefits begin.
 You may use PTO, Sick, Salary Continuance Leave (AAP) or Unpaid Time Off.

 D.C.
 Paid Family Leave

 The District of Columbia’s Paid Family Leave (PFL) Program provides paid leave for certain medical and family-related qualifying events.
-This leave is administered directly through the Department of Employment Services and provides up to 8 weeks of paid time off within a 12 month period for eligible employees.
-Remote employees who are working full-time approved states may also be eligible for Paid Family Medical Leave (PFML) programs offered through their primary work state.
+This leave is administered directly through the Department of Employment Services and provides up to 12 weeks of paid time off within a 12 month period for eligible employees.

 All Georgetown leave policies will run concurrent with state PFML programs whenever possible.